PredictioNN/intro_data_science_course/README.md

 ### This document serves as the course Syllabus

+### PredictioNN

+PredictioNN provides data science resources for teachers, students, and practitioners.
+Visit the [website](https://predictionnllc.godaddysites.com/) to learn more!

 ### Course Description

 Data science is an applied science that solves problems using mathematics, statistics, computing, data, and domain expertise.
 The steps are organized and implemented with a pipeline.
 In this course, students will work in teams to solve a data science problem, learning and using essential skills along the way: coding, data preprocessing, summarization, visualization, modeling, troubleshooting and communication.
 At the end of the course, students will be responsible for deliverables, including a presentation.